darleybarreto/deep-reinforcement-learning/README.md

 ## Content
 This repo has the base algorithms and some games as well.
-At the moment, it contains 2048 and Flappy Bird.
+At the moment, it some PLE games such as: Flappy Bird, Pong, Catcher, Water World, Snake, PuckWorld, PixelCopter.

 ## Usage
 You must install numpy for running the algorithms.
 As for the games:
-1. 2048: install pyautogui
-2. Flappy Bird: install pyautogui, pygame, cv2, pytorch
+1. PLE Games: install pygame, cv2, pytorch

 ## Contributing